 The important first step to getting started in undergraduate research is to find a faculty mentor whose interests match yours.

-Undergraduates do not work alone on their research projects, but work with a faculty member in a particular department.
+Undergraduates do not work alone on their research projects; they work with a faculty member in a particular department.
 Your faculty mentor can assist you in helping identify and frame a significant question in your discipline and then help plan the steps to the project.

 Here are some ways to find a faculty mentor and get started in undergraduate research: